 Band 4 2021 (Commenced After 1 Jan Social Work_Exclude 0905)

-2. Students will be able to critically engage with contemporary Human rights issues and the rhetoric involved in these debates.
+2. Critically engage with contemporary Human rights issues and the rhetoric involved in these debates; and

-3. Students would be able to understand the role of state and non-state actors in human rights debates and practices and develop an understanding of the politics behind human rights debates.
+3. Understand the role of state and non-state actors in human rights debates and practices and develop an understanding of the politics behind human rights debates.

 Graduate attributes1.
 UC graduates are professional - communicate effectively

 1. UC graduates are professional - display initiative and drive, and use their organisation skills to plan and manage their workload

 1. UC graduates are professional - employ up-to-date and relevant knowledge and skills

 1. UC graduates are professional - take pride in their professional and personal integrity